cirosantilli/china-dictatorship/FAQ.md

 This is a point that makes me worry, but consider:

 -   what matters are statistics.
 Maybe FLG people live longer than non FLG in average.
 But we will never have statistics because of censorship

 -   maybe people should be allowed to choose how they want to die, not to take medication if they don't want to

 -   maybe the number of people killed during persecution vastly outnumbers those who died because they would not take medication

 -   several religions, including Christianism have miraculous cure claims

 -   maybe the main reason why communists banned FLG is the political threat it posed, but that a ban was unjustified given the situation.
 Christian crosses are being taken down as of 2016, have they stopped taking their medications as well?

 -   maybe many of those people would also have died soon even if they had taken medication

 -   maybe not all Falun Gong believers thought that it was wise to stop taking medication.
 But their religion was banned anyways.

+-   all the following also reduce people's lifespan:

+    - riding motorcycles vs cars / buses
+    - smoking
+    - moving to a poor country to do charity there
+    - eating fast food

-- riding motorcycles and smoking also reduce people's lifespan.
-Forbidding them, also has huge humanitarian costs (more expensive vehicles, creation of a black market, ...).
+    Forbidding them also has huge humanitarian costs (more expensive vehicles, creation of a black market, ...).
 So why not forbid them as well?

 ### Falun Gong is completely different in the West than it was in China